infiniticio/docs.infinitic.io/src/pages/docs/workflows/workers.md

 ## Workflow registration

-You can register a service directly with a worker.
-It can be useful if you need to inject some dependencies in your service:
+We can register a service directly with a worker.
+It can be useful if we need to inject some dependencies in our service:

 {% codes %}